Delhi Police should ensure safety of assets created for G20 Summit: Minister Saurabh Bharadwaj | Politics

 Union minister Meenakashi Lekhi on Monday claimed that the Aam Aadmi Party (AAP) government did nothing for Delhi's development in its nine-year rule and it was the Centre that bore almost all the expenses for G20 Summit preparations in the city.

+''We received step-motherly treatment from the Centre.
+They didn't want their money to be used for creation of infrastructure in Delhi.
+Despite such a big event, they didn't give money, which was sad and unfortunate.
+But it was CM's directions that we will not write for funds again and will keep spending from our funds since this is a national event.
+No work was stopped or delayed because of it,'' he added.

+Talking about the preparations in case there is heavy rains, Bharadwaj, who also holds the portfolio of irrigation and flood control, said, ''Floods were there for a few days in Delhi....
+The Delhi floods were not due to rains in the capital.
+There were no rains for five days.
+The flooding happened because of unlimited water released from Haryana.
+Currently, that situation is not there.
+Even if it rains in Delhi for 24 hours or for three days continuously, there will be no flooding.
+We have the capacity and capability to handle water from rainfall.''
 Bharadwaj, who also holds the health portfolio, stressed that they are fully prepared for any kind of medical emergency during the G20 Summit.

 ''There are doctors who will be deployed 24X7 at hotels.
 Advanced life support ambulances will accompany carcades.
-Ambulances have also been deployed at strategic locations,'' he said.
+Ambulances have also been deployed at strategic locations.
+Senior residents will be present in these ambulances.
+The hospitals are also prepared for any kind of medical eventuality.
+There are designated rooms and ICUs,'' he said.

+Lt Governor Saxena, during an interview to PTI last week, had also pointed out that had the Delhi government worked through the last nine years, lesser efforts would have been required for the summit.
+Responding to it, Bharadwaj said, ''LG sir doesn't know anything.
+For 15 years, the MCD, which does the work of cleaning, was under the BJP.
+In the last six months, under AAP, there has been an aggressive cleanliness campaign.
+He doesn't know that the work of redeveloping of corridors had started when Satyendar Jain was PWD minister.'' ''Chief Minister Arvind Kejriwal had visited the Chirag Dilli corridor thrice.
+He gave directions on increasing greenery, putting bamboos, also and these are on record.
+What LG said was immature and unfortunate,'' he added.

 The G20 Summit will be held from September 9 to 10 at the newly built international convention and exhibition centre -- Bharat Mandapam -- at Pragati Maidan.
 It will be attended by a host of world leaders including US President Joe Biden, UK Prime Minister Rishi Sunak and French President Emmanuel Macron.